NickWaterton/gallery/README.md

 On the user Interface screen, clicking or touching anywhere outside the modal display window, or the `X` in the top right hand corner will close the window, and allow you to select another imge.
 Just click or touch on the image button, and a new modal display window will appear.
 The TV and caption display will update with the new image in a few seconds.

-If you are using a touch display, you may have to calibrate the touch interface. the caption display does not use a touch interface.
+If you are using a touch display, you may have to calibrate the touch interface.
+The caption display does not use a touch interface.

 ### Advanced